Mordi-DevOps/aws-end-to-end-ci-cd-pipeline/README.md

 This repository demonstrates a complete DevOps portfolio project showcasing an end-to-end CI/CD pipeline on AWS.

+Note: The CI/CD pipelines are configured to run on GitLab.
+This GitHub repository is for portfolio demonstration purposes.

 ## Overview
 - Jenkins CI/CD pipelines
 - Docker containerization